 Every change you make – whether large or small – matters!
 Be kind and patient with yourself.
 You don’t have to be perfect every single day, and you don’t have to completely eliminate the foods you love, either.
 The long-term goal is to feel healthy and have good energy levels.
 Don’t punish yourself over the odd misstep … every healthy food choice you make counts.

-The following five tips can help you stay on track with your nutritional goals:
+5 tips to help you stay on track with your nutritional goals

 1. Eat three meals per day at regular times and space meals no more than six hours apart.
 (You may benefit from a healthy snack, especially if you are taking insulin; ask your healthcare team if snacks fit into your nutritional plan.)